elastisys/compliantkubernetes/docs/adr/index.md

 - [ADR-0041](0041-encryption-at-rest.md) - Rely on Infrastructure Provider for encryption-at-rest
 - [ADR-0042](0042-argocd-dynamic-hnc-namespaces.md) - ArgoCD with dynamic HNC namespaces
 - [ADR-0043](0043-rclone-and-encryption-adhere-cryptography-policy.md) - Rclone and Encryption adheres Cryptography Policy
-- [ADR-0044](0044-argocd-managing-its-own-namespace.md) - ArgoCD is not allowed to manage its own namespace.
+- [ADR-0044](0044-argocd-managing-its-own-namespace.md) - ArgoCD is not allowed to manage its own namespace
 - [ADR-0045](0045-use-specialised-prebuilt-images.md) - Use specialised prebuilt images
 - [ADR-0046](0046-handle-crds.md) - Handle all CRDs with the standard Helm CRD management
 - [ADR-0047](0047-kubernetes-versions.md) - When to upgrade to new Kubernetes versions
-- [ADR-0048](0048-access-management-for-AMS-with-network-policies.md) - Access Management for Additional Managed Services (AMS-es).
+- [ADR-0048](0048-access-management-for-AMS-with-network-policies.md) - Access Management for Additional Managed Services (AMS-es)
-- [ADR-0049](0049-run-ingress-nginx-in-chroot.md) - Run Ingress-NGINX in chroot.
+- [ADR-0049](0049-run-ingress-nginx-in-chroot.md) - Running NGINX with Chroot Option
+- [ADR-0050](0050-use-cluster-isolation.md) - Use Cluster Isolation to separate the application and its traces from its logs and metrics

 <!-- adrlogstop -->